qsyao/cuda_spatial_deform/README.md

 ## Motivation
 - When the size of image is too large, it will take a lot of time(much more than forward and backward computation like U_Net), especially for 3D image(like CT).
 - Elastic deformation on CPU is too slow.
-- Doing Sptial_Defrom by muti-processing consumes of too much CPU resources, whitch most GPU servers(like 32 cores with 4 gpus) can not afford.
+- Doing Sptial_Deform by muti-processing consumes of too much CPU resources, whitch most GPU servers(like 32 cores with 4 gpus) can not afford.

 ## Implementation Overview
-- Doing Spation_Defrom on GPU instead of CPU, greatly saving CPU resources.
+- Doing Spation_Deform on GPU instead of CPU, greatly saving CPU resources.
-- Very Fast, speed up 25x at rotation, 45x at elastic_defrom.
+- Very Fast, speed up 25x at rotation, 45x at elastic_deform.
-- Support many types of spatial defrom: flip, rotate, scale, translate, elastic_deform.
+- Support many types of spatial deform: flip, rotate, scale, translate, elastic_deform.
 - Support many rules of map_coordinates: mirror, constant, reflect, wrap, nearest.
-- Doing Spation_Defrom by doing calculates on coordinates, all transformations get combined before they are applied to the image
+- Doing Spation_Deform by doing calculates on coordinates, all transformations get combined before they are applied to the image
 - Implement map_coordinates by linear interpolation.
 - Unit test pass when over 99% pixels has L1_loss < 1e-3.
-- Flexible with coordinates, users can fetch them from CUDA and do cubic interpolation at CPU by scipy.map_coordinates(order = 3)
+- Flexible with coordinates, users can fetch them form CUDA and do cubic interpolation at CPU by scipy.map_coordinates(order = 3)

 ## Speed Test
 Test on 3D image , shape = [48, 240, 240]